yijinfang11/yijinfang11.github.io/_pages/about.md

 - Beyond academia, I'm deeply enthusiastic about web development and data science.
 I thrive on challenges, and my hardworking nature is evident in my dedication to mastering the intricacies of these domains.
 I love bringing ideas to life through code, whether it's crafting seamless web experiences or uncovering insights from data.

-- Currently, I am actively seeking opportunities in the realm of Software Engineering, where I can apply my skills and passion for problem-solving.
-Whether it's developing robust web applications or diving into the world of data analytics, I'm excited about the prospect of contributing to cutting-edge projects that push the boundaries of technology.
+- Currently, I am actively seeking opportunities in the realm of Software Engineering where I can apply my skills and passion.
+Whether it's developing robust web applications or diving into the world of data analytics, I'm excited about using the knowledge I used to solve real-world problems.

 ## Contact